HashiCorp Cloud Platform

 Create an incident

 Leaked secrets can lead to unauthorized access to your services.
-To prevent malicious activity, we recommend rotating and storing the secret in Vault.
+To prevent malicious activity, HashiCorp recommends users to rotate and store the secret in Vault.

 - Follow your organization’s guidelines for emergency rotation of a secret.